-We have identified five instances of non-compliance with Procedure (c)(iii) and four instances of non-compliance with Procedure (c)(iv).
-Refer to finding MQ-2020-002.
+We identified four instances of non-compliance with Procedure (c)(iv).
+Refer to finding MQ-2022-001 in the Schedule of Findings and Responses for further details.

-PERFORMANCE AUDIT OBJECTIVES, SCOPE, METHODOLOGY AND CONCLUSIONS June 30, 2020 d.
+PERFORMANCE AUDIT OBJECTIVES, SCOPE, METHODOLOGY, AND CONCLUSIONS June 30, 2022 d.
 Procedures Performed

-We selected a total of 6 Transfers Out (sampled transfers) and performed the following procedures:
+We selected a total of 2 Transfers Out (sampled transfers) and performed the following procedures:

 - i.
-Determined that the sampled non-payroll expenditures were in compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution, and were consistent with the work scope of Measure Q's Resolution as presented to the voters and further defined by various Board approved SEPs and amendments, and not expended on school operating expenditures. - ii.
-For non-payroll project expenditures, we reviewed the supporting documents for the transfers out and determined that the amounts expended were consistent with the Board approved SEPs and amendments or Board Report authorizing use of Measure Q funds. - iii.
-Determined that the sampled employees' payroll expenditures were in compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution, and were consistent with the work scope of Measure Q's Resolution as presented to the voters and further defined by various Board approved SEPs and amendments. - iv.
-For employee payroll expenditure, verified, based on interviews with the sampled employees, the work conducted in connection with the time charged to Measure Q was in compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution, and was not related to teacher or school administrative activities.
+Determined that the sampled non-payroll expenditures were in compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution and were consistent with the work scope of Measure Q's Resolution as presented to the voters and further defined by various Board approved SEPs and amendments, and not expended on school operating expenditures. - ii.
+For non-payroll project expenditures, we reviewed the supporting documents for the transfers out and determined that the amounts expended were consistent with the Board approved SEPs and amendments or Board Report authorizing the use of Measure Q funds.